quicwg/base-drafts/draft-ietf-quic-tls.md

 perspective when both of the following two conditions are met: the handshake is complete from this endpoint’s perspective and the endpoint has received an ACK for a packet sent with 1-RTT keys.
-This second condition can be implemented as checking whether largest_recvd_ack_1rtt >= first_1rtt_pn, where largest_recvd_ack_1rtt represents the highest value of the Largest Acknowledged field in any received 1-RTT ACK frame, and where first_1rtt_pn represents the lowest packet number that this endpoint has sent encrypted with 1-RTT keys (first_1rtt_pn is always 0 on the server since servers cannot send 0-RTT packets).
+This second condition can be implemented by tracking the lowest packet number sent with 1-RTT keys, and the highest value of the Largest Acknowledged field in any received 1-RTT ACK
+frame: once the latter is higher than the former, the handshake is confirmed.

 An endpoint MUST NOT discard its handshake keys until the TLS handshake is confirmed from its perspective.
 An endpoint MAY discard its handshake keys